Home » How To » How to Open Google Chrome with Keyboard Shortcut

 4. Select the “Shortcut” field.

-4. After creating the shortcut, right-click on it and select the “Properties” option.
+Now, right-click on the Chrome desktop shortcut and select the “Properties” option.
 This is where you can change a lot of settings related to the program shortcut.

 Assigne-keyboard-shortcut-to-open-chrome-231120